 - And other Shepherd Dogs.

-It’s obvious that the German Pinscher doesn’t look like many of these other kinds of dogs, because of their natural tendencies and original purpose, it’s not all that uncommon for folks to “lump” these guys within the same classification of these somewhat more popular breed.
+And while it’s evident that the German Pinscher doesn’t look like many of these other kinds of dogs because of their natural tendencies and original purpose, it’s not uncommon for folks to “lump” these guys within the same classification of this somewhat more popular breed.